owensteel/journaly-react-frontend/README.md

 The Typescript + React frontend for my sample resume project, "Journaly".
 This web frontend application is live on a subdomain of my personal portfolio website, at https://journaly.ow.st.

+* **Framework**: React, with logic and components written in Typescript.
+* **UI**: [Material UI library](https://mui.com/material-ui/), with some customisation.
+* **Testing**: Unit tests are written with the Jest test framework.

+ORM interfaces are used to data from the backend.
+Push notifications are implemented using the W3C standard.

+# What is it?

 It is a simple React application where users can journal their progress on certain goals with accountability.

 <blockquote>